kurtbrose/relativity/PROJECT_LOG.md

 * indexing
   * index data structure
   * M2Ms have "listeners" that can attach to indexes
+* make it easier to predict what types come out
+  * change .data to .m2ms on chain and graph
+  * .chain() on graph
 * consistent, predictable APIs
   * M2M.copy(), copy.copy(m2m), M2M.__init__()
     all give decent behaviors now